laszlocph/website/index.md

 ## What am I up to these days?

-I'm exploring the needs of local companies, where they most need help.
-I prepared a short workshop for one of them with the following high level agenda.
+I've prepared a short workshop for one local growing company with the following high level agenda.

 * Habits of scalable technical organizations
 * What is culture anyway?